tapdata/tapdata-docs/docs/prerequisites/cloud-databases/mongodb-atlas.md

    2. On the right, click **ADD IP ADDRESS**.

-   3. In the pop-up dialog, fill in the public address of the Tapdata Agent (CIDR format) and click **Confirm**.
+   3. In the pop-up dialog, fill in the public address of the TapData Agent (CIDR format) and click **Confirm**.

       ![Set Network Whitelist](../../images/atlas_add_ip_address.png)